 As with many of the other digital modes, there are various variations of Throb.

-Throb is quite a slow mode and is therefore probably quite resilient to the effects of signal fading
+Throb is quite a slow mode and is therefore probably quite resilient to the effects of signal fading and noise etc.

 The downside is that it takes quite a time to complete a transmission.